Many HR documents go unread until employees need them urgently, often leading to frustration when information isn't easily accessible.

 Your HR system of record is not designed as a system of engagement or a platform for knowledge, more often than not, the advice will be how to raise a case with your HR team.

-Take a look at the below video to learn all about Applaud's intuitive HR portal that works hard behind the scenes to help your employees find what they're looking for, fast.
+Take a look at the video below to learn all about Applaud's intuitive HR portal that works hard behind the scenes to help your employees find what they're looking for, fast.

-Example: What happens when you don’t have the right HR content at your employees fingertips?
+Example: What happens when you don’t have the right HR content at your employees' fingertips?

-The knock on effect might be worse than you think.
+The knock-on effect might be worse than you think.
 Let’s explore a typical chain of events, from the perspectives of an HR manager, an employee and the employee's manager.
 We'll also consider the average amount of time spent by each per task.

 Perspective: HR Manager